arorarohan/discord_bot_todd/README.md

 - github - embeds the github repo for todd!
 - hall_of_fame - displays the current standings in the hall of fame
 - pet - pet todd! he will return a randomized choice out of a few preset messages.
+- drew_sharp - gets the number of drew sharps that have fallen to todd (i.e. the number of spiders encountered in the fetch game)

 ### audio commands
 - join - joins the voice channel of the user who sent the message